Zeta Tau Alpha: Badge

-New Member Badge

-New members may wear a turquoise and silver carpenter square pin, which was adopted in the 1910 National Convention.
+New members may wear a turquoise and silver carpenter square pin, which was adopted as the new member pin in the 1910 National Convention.
 The new member pin is returned upon initiation.

-Recognition Pin

 Members may also wear a recognition pin in the shape of a small, gold five-pointed crown on their coat as the badge.
 "While not a rule," it was deemed that it was "a matter of good taste" that a member never wear the official badge on a coat.

-Honor Ring

-In recognition of outstanding service to the Fraternity, members can receive an Honor Ring which bears the coat of arms on a turquoise stone.
-Adopted at the 1915 National Convention, the oblong-octagonal ring also bears an open book and five-pointed crown in relief on the sides.
-It is considered 's highest individual honor for alumnae.
+In recognition of outstanding service to the fraternity, members can receive an honor ring that bears the coat of arms on a turquoise stone.
+Adopted at the 1915 national convention, the oblong-octagonal ring also bears an open book and a five-pointed crown in relief on the sides.
+It is considered Zeta Tau Alpha's highest individual honor for alumnae.

-Anniversary Jewelry

 For major anniversaries, members receive additional pins and charms to commemorate 25, 50, and 75 years as a Zeta.
-25-Year members receive the 25-Year Pin, 50-Year members receive the White Violet Pin, and 75-Year Members receive a White Violet Charm.
+After 25 years, members receive the 25-year pin.
+Fifty-year members receive the white violet pin, and 75-year members receive a white violet charm.

 Insignia

-Coat of Arms

-The Coat of Arms in use today was adopted in 1926 and follows heraldic rules.
+Zeta Tau Alpha's coat of arms in use today was adopted in 1926 and follows heraldic rules.
 It is described as: "Quarterly argent and azure; in two and three a cinquefoil of the first; nine billets in bend sable.
 Crest: Above a crown (radiate) or, a chain of five links fess-wise argent.
 Motto: Zeta Tau Alpha in Greek upper and lower case."
 Only initiated members may use the crest in any manner, which must be dignified and in good taste.
-The secret, ritualistic meaning of the Coat of Arms is revealed to each member during her Initiation.
+The secret, ritualistic meaning of the coat of arms is revealed to each member during her Initiation.

-Banner

-The Banner was introduced at the 1910 National Convention and was made by Bertha Cruse Gardner as a commission from the National President.
-The turquoise and gray satin banner bears the letter "A", the Greek word "Themis" and a burning torch.
+The fraternity's banner was introduced at the 1910 national convention and was designed by Bertha Cruse Gardner as a commission from the national president.
+The turquoise and gray satin banner bears the Greek letter "A", the name "Themis", and a burning torch.
 The banner's meaning is secret, but it may be hung in a visible place in chapter housing.